TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Feature: Quickmenu binds for when cutscenes running, currently only Free cam useful with above option and Disable cutscene camera mod.
 [youtube]cmCK82ft9Oo[/youtube]
 https://youtu.be/cmCK82ft9Oo

-Fixed: Non critical external modules failing to load will no longer block the IH menu from opening - thanks CantStoptheBipBop for the report.
-Fixed: Skull attack on quarantine platform failing part way through ParasiteAppear - thanks pk5547 for the report.
-Fixed: Cutscene reset.
-Fixed: Using mbShowCodeTalker - "Show Code Talker" option on a save before meeting him causing infinite load - thanks junguler for the report.
-Fixed: Quick heli pull-out toggle no longer triggers if idroid open.
-Fixed: FreeCam code not disabling when changing level.

 Disclaimer:
 ------------------------------